-Adultery can still be a factor in a Florida, Divorce, however.
+Adultery can still be a factor in a Florida, Divorce.
 Courts have declared that “In considering an alimony award, the trial court is authorized to consider any factor necessary to do justice between the parties, including adultery” Rosario v.
 Rosario, 945 So.
 2d 629 (Fla.
 2d DCA 1989)

 Other courts have held that they won’t even consider attempted murder by one spouse of the other spouse in awarding marital assets or alimony.
 Mosbarger v.
 Mosbarger, 547 So.
 2d 188(Fla.
 2d DCA 1989)

-There is only one aspect of a divorce where adultery has an impact on divorce in Florida: if it is accompanied by dissipation.
+There is only one aspect of a divorce where adultery has a formal impact on divorce in Florida: if it is accompanied by dissipation.

 Dissipation of assets requires a contribution from the dissipator to the other party of half the dissipated assets.
 Dissipation does not, however, affect future alimony payments.
 Escudero v.
 Escudero, 739 So.
 2d 688 (Fla.
 5th DCA 1999).

 Dissipation and adultery combined essentially prove the spending was not for a marital purpose because spending money on a paramour is definitely unrelated to the marriage and proof that the marriage is undergoing an irreconcilable breakdown.
 “One spouse use[d] martial funds for his or her own benefit and for a purpose unrelated to the marriage at a time when the marriage is undergoing an irreconcilable breakdown.”
 Romano v.
 Romano, 632 So.
 2d 207, 210 (Fla.
 4th DCA 1994)